mahtin/unix-v7-uucp-chkpth-bug/README.md

 ## The UUCP fix

+Dan Nowitz rewrote this specific code to canonicalize the path instead of rejecting the `../`.

-UUCP was rewritten into somethings called _Honey DanBer UUCP_ and written about in [HONEY DANBER - THE UUCP OF THE FUTURE.
+Later on, UUCP was 100% recoded from scratch and became something called *Honey DanBer UUCP*.
+It's written about in [HONEY DANBER - THE UUCP OF THE FUTURE.
 P. Honeyman, D.A.
-Nowitz, Be Redman](https://www.bell-labs.com/institute/publications/bl8491475/).
+Nowitz, Be Redman](https://www.bell-labs.com/institute/publications/bl8491475/) and is the surviving version of UUCP.

+UUCP in-fact didn't fully survive.

 ## Summary